Help us improve your experience.

 How to Authenticate Through a Console Server

 The Juniper Networks Ansible modules can connect to Junos devices through a console server.
 For SSH connections through a console server, you need to provide the authentication credentials for both the console server and the Junos device.
-You can provide either a device password or a password-protected SSH key file for the console server authentication.
+You can use either a device password or a password-protected SSH key file for the console server authentication.

 To connect to a Junos device through a console server, you must provide the following parameters in your playbook, if there is no default value or the default value is not appropriate: